 - Allow for a natural release, stir, and serve over toasted hamburger buns.

-- Optional: Stir in 1 cup of vegetable meat substitute after pressure is released and simmer on sauté function before serving.
+- Optional: Stir in 1 cup of vegan ground beef after pressure is released and simmer on sauté function before serving.

 Take these to the next level and top them with a hearty helping of Vegan Southwestern Coleslaw.